2i2c-org/infrastructure/docs/hub-deployment-guide/runbooks/phase1/aws-external-account.md

    Create a **User group** with admin permissions.
    ```

-1. Continue with the cluster setup as usual (following [new cluster on AWS](aws)).
+1. Continue with the cluster setup as usual (following [new cluster runbook](hub-deployment-guide:runbooks:phase2)).
-   On the section [](new-cluster:aws-setup-credentials) follow the steps for "For accounts without AWS SSO".